FedericoGiachetti/Cicerone/README.md

   - Current: OpenAI `gpt-3.5-turbo`.
   - Initially tested with LLaMA 3 8B Instruct, but it produced frequent grammar mistakes in Italian, which made it unsuitable for a project focused on conversational quality and tone.

+- **Additional features implemented:**
+  - Lightweight memory for storing user name, age, and preferences.
+  - CO-STAR prompting structure for clearer contextual reasoning.
+  - Few-shot prompting (general, specific, and “no events” edge cases) to guide tone and behavior.

+---

+## ⚠️ Disclaimer
+The code uses the correct Eventbrite endpoint (`/v3/events/search/`), but standard API keys do not include access to the **Public Events API** scope.
+As a result, API requests may return a `404` response or an empty `"events": []` payload.

+Since this is an MVP, this behavior is deliberately accepted, as the aim is just to demonstrate the integration structure and product idea.

 ---